Sqaurex

 This issued patent has claims similar to the U.S. 9,205,065 and U.S. 10,744,084 patents.
 It will expire in 2028.

 International Patent Application No. PCT/US18/50358.
-Publication No. WO2020055382

 This international patent application has claims directed to methods of medical treatment to use SADBE and related topical contact sensitizers to treat molluscum contagiosum and fungal or yeast infections.
 Molluscum contagiosum is a contagious viral disease of the skin that produces raised bumps or papules on the skin on any area of the body.
 The bumps are usually not painful but can itch.
 The symptoms usually last for 6 to 12 months and can last for years.
 It is a fairly common disease and there are no good treatments.
 Fungal and yeast infections of the skin or mucous membranes, such as vaginal yeast infections, are extremely common.
 SADBE would act by improving immune response to the fungus or yeast.
 A U.S. national patent application has been filed by Squarex.
-If it issues as a U.S. patent it would expire in 2038.
+If it issues as a U.S. patent, it would expire in 2038.

 Pending U.S. and International Patent Application for Device and Kit